Most people find whole life insurance to be too expensive. And while term life insurance can indeed be the perfect solution, concern often arises:

-Guaranteed universal life insurance is an increasingly popular choice for those looking to secure affordable long-term coverage.
-Read on to learn how you can get the cost benefits of term life with the security of whole life.
+Guaranteed universal life insurance is an increasingly popular choice for people looking to secure affordable long-term coverage.
+Continue reading to learn how these policies can offer the affordability of term life and the security of whole life.

 Quick Article Guide

 - Reasons for Purchasing a GUL Policy

 If you are like many of our clients age 60 or older, you’ve had term life insurance in the past, and it has since expired or is getting ready to expire.
 If this is the situation you are in, you’ve probably received a notice that your rates are about to skyrocket.

 Your next policy should be your last policy, as it becomes increasingly difficult to re-qualify as you age and your health is not guaranteed to remain insurable.
 This is why we always recommend purchasing your life insurance policy as young as possible.
 However, there are still affordable options as you get older.